You Earned a Ticket!

 Successful teacher induction programs save money.

-Some of the state's larger districts, searching for alternatives, take a “grow your own” approach to teacher recruitment and education.
+Some of the state's larger districts take a “grow your own” approach to teacher recruitment and education.
 Many of these local programs aim to cultivate and support teachers with a deep commitment to a community.
 For example, the City College Teacher Prep Center of San Francisco provides information, resources, and advice for students interested in teaching as a career.
 This includes assistance with university transfer for advanced degrees as well as support to obtain elementary, secondary, and career technical education (CTE) credentials.
 (Hear Carol's interview with Kathleen White about it on KALW.)

 What is teacher burnout?

-Teaching is demanding, important work.
+Burnout is the feeling that no matter how hard you work, nothing you can do will make a difference.
+Teaching is demanding work.
 When a school environment is effective and teachers feel like they are pulling in the same direction, it can be exhilarating.
-But when teachers feel unsupported, it can be emotionally exhausting.
+But when teachers feel unsupported, it can be physically and emotionally exhausting.

-Burnout is not necessarily about working too hard or feeling tired — it's the feeling that nothing you can do will make a difference.
 School communities sometimes try to address teacher burnout by signaling their appreciation, for example with celebrations or messages of support.
 These actions can be helpful, but often don't address core issues.
-The demands of teaching are almost by definition bottomless.
+The demands of teaching are bottomless.
 There is always more you could do to support students.
-On top of that, the COVID-19 pandemic hasn’t made it any easier for teachers to meet these demands.
-Where does it end?
 To address teacher burnout at a fundamental level, sometimes the highest-impact investment a school system can make is training and support for school leaders.
 Nobody likes working for a bad boss.

 Quiz